jayamanikharyono/tableau-workbook-action/README.md

 # Tableau-Workbook-Action

-You can use this action to easily validate and deploy your tableau workbook to your tableau server.
-This action currently tested to deploy workbook with .twb format.
+You can use this action to easily validate and publish your tableau workbook to your tableau server.
+This action currently tested to publish workbook with .twb format.

 Action Env Var:
 - **USERNAME**: ${{ secrets.USERNAME }} *Your tableau username*